ifnameismain/SurvivalGame/README.md

 # SurvivalGame
-Survival rouge game written with pygame
+Survival rouge game written with only pygame, no images

 ## Next Steps
 1. Fix config.py Config class... needs more research